chasmack/hummaps/README.md

 #### Basic search

 Searches are text based.
-Type your search into the search box at the top of the page.
+Type your search into the box at the top of the page.

 A basic search looks like this: `s36 t2n r5e`